fahham-dev/frontend-task-01/README.md

 - The demo video file is located at `public/demo.mp4` and demonstrates responsiveness, caching behavior, and CRUD flows.
 - When running the dev server the video can be previewed at `http://localhost:5173/demo.mp4`.
 - If you want the demo embedded elsewhere (e.g., a docs site), the `<video>` tag at the top of this README is a simple inline example.

-If you'd like, I can also add a short CONTRIBUTING or HOWTO that explains where to change the cache key, or add screenshots/GIFs for README viewers where GitHub doesn't render local MP4s inline.